d2718/jset-wasm/README.md

-        ypix,   // height of canvas in pixels x,      // real coordinate of upper-left-hand corner of image y,      // imaginary coordinate of upper-left-hand corner of image width   // width of image on the Complex plane );
+        ypix,   // height of canvas in pixels x,      // real coordinate of upper-left-hand corner of image y,      // imaginary coordinate of upper-left-hand corner of image width,  // width of image on the Complex plane poly_p  // boolean indicating whenther to use the polynomial iterator );
 ```